 Lastly, we will assist you as much as we can with application forms, speaking to the council on your behalf or sourcing additional plans and drawings.

-Some useful pointers if you do decide to carry out the planning permission and application in-house for your temporary building:
+Some useful pointers if you do decide to carry out the temporary buildings planning permission and application in-house:

 - Usually if a building is in situ for more than 28 days it will require planning permission, although there are some exemptions.

 - Eight weeks minimum should be allowed for an application to be approved, however applications that aren't contentious might be shorter.

 - If the temporary building is to be used as an interim solution during a refurbishment or rebuild project that has already been granted permission, you will not need to seek planning for the temporary structure.